riotkit-org/git-clone-controller/README.md

 GIT clone operator
 ==================

-**WARNING: This project is unreleased, the first release is a WORK IN PROGRESS**

 Mutation webhook handler, injects initContainer with a properly configured `git` container that does a clone or checkout, taking care about permissions.